open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 If you have general internship inquiries and can't find the information you need on the FAQ page, please don't hesitate to reach out to us via Discord.
 Try to avoid DMs as others might have the same question!

-For technical questions not covered in the FAQ, in addition to contacting us on Discord, Google and Stack Exchange serve as excellent supplementary resources to explore. :)
+For technical questions not covered in the FAQ, in addition to contacting us on Discord, Google, Stack Exchange, and ChatGPT serve as excellent supplementary resources to explore. :)

 ## Step 0 - Introductory Steps